synw/django-instant/docs/src/install.rst

    CENTRIFUGO_HOST = 'http://ip_here' #default: localhost
    CENTRIFUGO_PORT = 8012 # default: 8001
    INSTANT_PUBLIC_CHANNEL = "public" #default: SITE_SLUG+'_public'
+   INSTANT_ENABLE_PUBLIC_CHANNEL = False # this one is to disable the default public channel

 By default the events are broadcasted using python.
 A go module is available to perform the broadcast operations in order to leave the main process alone as much as possible.
 This might be usefull when lots of messages